felixcool200/DD2360_Before_changed_labs/hw_3/report/report.md

         and I used 32*32=1024 CUDA threads.

     2. Profile your program with Nvidia Nsight.
 What Achieved Occupancy did you get?
-You might find https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html#nvprof-metric-comparisonLinks to an external site. useful.
+You might find https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html#nvprof-metric-comparisonLinks. useful.

+        I got Achieved Occupancy of 3.12% and a Theoretical Occupancy of 50%.

+        When incresing the threads per block from 32 to 64 the Theoretical Occupancy increesed to 100% and the Achieved Occupancy to 6.19%

 4. Now increase the vector length to 131070: